10Dozen/dzn_tSFramework/README.md

 ##### Mission Conditions
 Conditions that lead mission to Debriefing screen.
 CfgDebriefing classes helper.
-<br />Admin-enabled ability to finish mission by one of the endings.

 ##### Mission Defaults
 Some default mission pre-sets (like player score).